 EXPOSURE: Semcon is a global company with activities in Sweden, the UK, Brazil, Norway, Germany, Hungary, India and China.
-The percentage of sales to customers outside Sweden amounts to 25 per cent.
+The percentage of sales to customers outside Sweden amounts to 28 per cent (25).

 RISKS: Semcon’s business is affected to varying degrees by developments and dependency on individual industries.

 MANAGEMENT: To minimise the dependency on the automotive industry, Semcon is prioritising growth in other industries, such as energy and life science.